 Three card poker is an exciting quick casino game that moves fast.
 Gamblers have fallen in love with the game ever since Derek Webb set out to have casinos include it in their card table line-ups.
 Both dealers and players enjoy the simplicity of the modified poker game.
 It is possible to practice three card poker a bit at home with family and friends.
 When it is time, going to a casino and playing three card poker can be a winning experience.

-Signs of problem gambling include chasing losses, spending more than you can afford, neglecting responsibilities, and lying about your gambling habits.
-If you think you have a problem, help is available.
+Signs of problem gambling include chasing losses, spending more than you can afford, neglecting your responsibilities, and lying about your gambling habits.
+If you think you have a problem, there’s plenty of help available.
 You can contact the Problem Gambling Foundation of New Zealand (0800 664 262) or visit their website (pgf.nz).
 Remember, it’s important to gamble responsibly and seek help if you need it.
+Look after yourself and your whānau.